What Is The Purpose of Marketing?

 21. Guerilla Marketing

-Guerilla marketing refers to the use of public space (i.e. the sidewalk, subway cars, benches) to market your business.
-You could put stickers on street signs at busy intersections, or leave flyers on peoples’ cars in your neighborhood.
+Guerilla marketing refers to the use of public space (i.e., the sidewalk, subway cars, benches) to market your business.
+You could put stickers on street signs at busy intersections or leave flyers on peoples’ cars in your neighborhood.
 Those people who stand in crowded areas and ask anyone who passes by if they like certain food items or activities?
 Yup, that’s guerilla marketing at its finest.

 22. Visual Tools You Can’t Miss

 Many brick-and-mortar businesses have found success with visual marketing tools.
-Restaurants and bars often have chalkboards on the sidewalk advertising new discounts or specials accompanied with a witty remark that caters to their audience.
+Restaurants and bars often have chalkboards on the sidewalk advertising new discounts or specials accompanied by a witty remark that caters to their audience.
 This can be effective even if you don’t have a sale or new product to advertise, especially if the sign is clever enough to go viral.

 We’ve already established that an SEO-proof website is full of relevant information.
 Well, one logical way to gradually add more and more relevant information is blogging.
-There’s no cost to starting a blog, and if you know the rules of SEO, you know how to create high quality content.
+There’s no cost to starting a blog, and if you know the rules of SEO, you know how to create high-quality content.

-Perhaps the greatest challenge of blogging is determining which elements to copy from your competitors and which elements should be completely unique.
+Perhaps the greatest challenge of blogging is determining which elements to copy from your competitors and which features should be unique.
 Business blogs often gain traction by addressing popular industry-related issues that have yet to be given this much attention.
 The topic and title must make the reader think, “This is going to be fresh and interesting.”

 Blogging also presents another way to increase web traffic through social media.
 Metrics like shares and clicks can tell you what kind of topics your target audience prefers.

-What are the Most Common Marketing Mistakes?
+What Are the Most Common Marketing Mistakes?

 Small businesses that are naturally successful at marketing (or naturally marketable) like to preach their strategies as if they were the law.
 They make marketing look easy and relatively inexpensive.
-As long as you put enough effort into a select few strategies, their message seems to say, you’ll grow your business in no time.
-But blindly obeying what’s popular will eventually reveal one of the biggest frustrations about small business marketing: What works brilliantly for one business could very well fail miserably for another.
+As long as you put enough effort into a select few strategies, their message seems to say that you’ll grow your business in no time.
+But blindly obeying what’s popular will eventually reveal one of the biggest frustrations about small business marketing: What works brilliantly for one company could very well fail miserably for another.